konecnyjakub/mytester/README.md

 .
 It is also possible to run custom assertions with Assert::tryAssertion().

 ### Test Case
 It is also possible to use object-oriented style to make tests.
 Create a class extending MyTester\TestCase.
-All its methods which name starts with "test" will be automaticaly launched when you call method "run".
+All its methods which name starts with "test" will be automatically launched when you call method "run".
 An example:
 ```php
 class Tests extends MyTester\TestCase {
   function testA() {